Albert II, Margrave of Meissen: Life

 After what was at first a happy rule and marriage, Albert turned away from Margaret and began a passionate love affair with Kunigunde of Eisenberg.
-She bore him two children: a daughter, Elisabeth in 1269, and a son, Albert ("Apitz") in 1270.
+They had two children: a daughter, Elisabeth in 1269, and a son, Albert ("Apitz") in 1270.

 When she discovered the adultery and the illegitimate births, Margaret left Wartburg on 24 June 1270 and went to Frankfurt am Main where she died on 8 August of the same year.
 The two younger sons, Frederick and Diezmann were looked after by their uncle, Theodoric of Landsberg.
 Henry, the oldest, disappeared in Silesia in 1282.

 Albert married Kunigunde in 1274 and legitimised their children.
 When Albert intended to leave the Landgraviate of Thuringia to Apitz and compensate his sons from his first marriage with only the Osterland (which included the inheritance from their mother) and the County Palatine of Saxony, they began a war against their father.
 Frederick was captured by his father and was locked up in Wartburg castle; however, he escaped one year later and continued the war against his father together with Diezmann.
 During this time, in 1284, their uncle Theodoric of Landsberg died, and four years later, in 1288, Henry the Illustrious, Albert's father, also died.
 These deaths heightened the family disputes.

 At the death of his father, Albert became Margrave of Meissen, while his nephew Frederick Tuta - son of Theodoric of Landsberg - inherited the Margraviate of Lusatia, which was sold off by Albert's son Diezmann in 1303.
 Shortly after, Frederick captured his father Albert in battle.
 By the Treaty of Rochlitz (1 January 1289), Albert obtained his freedom after the renunciation of large parts of his lands.
 He retained Meissen for himself, but later sold it to Frederick Tuta.
 When, after his death (1291) his cousins Frederick and Diezmann arbitrarily took possession of his lands, Albert - suffering financial difficulties - was compelled to sell Thuringia in 1293 to the German King Adolf of Nassau; in the contract, it was stipulated that the king could take possession of the lands after Albert's death.
 In the sale, Albert included Meissen and Osterland as his fiefs, despite the fact they were in the hands of his sons.
 Thanks to this, Adolf's successor Albert I of Habsburg was able to take possession of these lands, claiming that the contract of sale was legitimate and lawful.